ClementPinard/depth-dataset-builder/README.md

     Use COLMAP delaunay mesher to generate a mesh from PLY + VIS.
     Normally, COLMAP expect the cloud it generated when running the `stereo_fusion` step, but we use the lidar point cloud instead.

-    Get a PLY file for the registered lidar point cloud
+    1. Get a PLY file for the registered lidar point cloud
         ```
         ETHD3D/build/NormalEstimator \
         -i Workspace/aligned.mlp \
         -o Workspace/lidar/lidar_with_normals.ply
         ```
+    2. Create a Vis file with point visibility in the same way it is done with `georef_dense.ply.vis`
         ```
         pcl_util/build/CreateVisFile \
         --georef_dense Workspace/Thorough/georef_dense.ply \
         --lidar Workspace/Lidar/lidar_with_normals.ply \
         --output_cloud Workspace/Thorough/dense/fused.ply \
         --resolution 0.2
         ```

         This is important to place the resulting point cloud at root of COLMAP MVS workspace `/path/to/dense` that was used for generating `/path/to/georef_dense.ply` and name it `fused.ply` because it is hardwritten on COLMAP's code.
         The file `/path/to/fused.ply.vis` will also be generated.
         The `--resolution` option is used to reduce the computational load of the next step.

+    3. Run Delauney Mesher
         ```
         colmap delaunay_mesher \
         --input_type dense \
         --input_path Workspace/Thorough/dense \
         --output_path Workspace/Lidar/occlusion_mesh.ply
         ```

-    Generate splats for lidar points outside of occlusion mesh close range.
+    4. Generate splats for lidar points outside of occlusion mesh close range.
 See https://github.com/ETH3D/dataset-pipeline#splat-creation
         ```
         ETH3D/build/SplatCreator \
         --point_normal_cloud_path Workspace/Lidar/lidar_with_normals.ply \
         --mesh_path Workspace/Lidar/occlusion_mesh.ply \
         --output_path Workspace/Lidar/splats.ply
         --distance_threshold 0.1
         --max_splat_size 0.25
         ```

         For every point in `--point_normal_cloud_path`, distance from mesh given in `--mesh_path` is computed, and if it is higher than, `--distance threshold`, it creates a square oriented by cloud normal.
 The square size given by minimum between the distance of the points from its 4 nearest neighbours and `--max_splat_size`.
 The `--max_splat_size` prevents potentially isolated points to have an enormous splat.

-13. Video localization filtering and interpolation.
+14. Video localization filtering and interpolation.

     `video_folder` and `video_workspace` are placeholders following the different convention from step 10, because they are located in Raw_output_directory.
     `video_folder`is the placeholder for `Raw_output_directory/COLMAP_img_root/Videos/{resolution}/{video_name}`